WWW.SARASAUTISMSITE.COM

 48% When I learned about how I have autism, I cried while I was in the shower.
 I wished the autism would die.

 Constantly looking for opportunities for children to express themselves in ways that society can embrace is a goal of many parents and teachers.
-Drawing filled a need for Max, for some it’s music or having a pet.
+Drawing filled a need for Max, for some it’s making and hearing music.
+For others, it is having a pet.
+It is up to us to help fill that special need.

 50% My parents love me as I am.
 I guess that is good because the autism isn’t going anywhere.
 Sometimes I wish I was normal but I was picked by the angels.
 I remember the angels.
 When I was born, I looked up and I thought I saw one but it was my mom.